The Mole (American TV series): Quizzes & execution/elimination

+Game advantages

 Exemptions

-Contestants are sometimes awarded an "Exemption" from elimination or can win them in certain missions.
-An exempt contestant receives immunity from the next elimination.
-In some cases, exemptions are awarded to a single player for an exceptional effort or performance during that day's task.
+In some missions, contestants can earn or be awarded an "Exemption" from elimination.
+An exempt contestant receives immunity from the upcoming elimination, and advances to the next episode without being subject to the results of the quiz.
+In some cases, exemptions are awarded to a player(s) for their performance during a certain mission.
 Sometimes the exempted player is chosen by the group, whether intentionally or unintentionally.
 Other times, the exemption comes in the form of a temptation to deliberately fail a task and forfeit money for the group pot; or as an unexpected consolation prize for failure during a task.

+Exemptions are highly coveted, and oftentimes create friction and dissention inside the group.
 In some cases, the exemption is a secret element of a mission, revealed only to the player(s) eligible.
 A player(s) may find themselves surprisingly eligible to receive an exemption by committing a simple, innocuous act such as being the last person to leave the breakfast table or eating the last piece of pie at dessert.
 Likewise, that player's ploy to achieving the exemption is often unbeknownst to the other players.

+Neutralizer

-In the second season, there was an additional element called the "Neutralizer" which prevented a contestant from being eligible for an exemption in that episode.
+In the second season, there was an additional element called the "Neutralizer".
+This prevented a contestant from being eligible for an exemption in that episode.

+Correction

+Introduced in season 7, the "Correction" awarded to a player corrects an incorrect answer on his/her quiz for that episode.